turingschool-examples/frontend-mod-1-prework/README.md

 # Front-End Mod 1 Pre-work Guide

-This repository will walk you through the Mod 1 Pre-work for the Front-End program at Turing.
+This repository will guide you through the Mod 1 Pre-work for the Front-End program at Turing.

 Each day has a folder containing a `README.md` file with instructions for the day, exercises, and questions.
 You must complete all the exercises and questions.